jonathanlin0/ai/README.md

 I am also keeping a private document containing everything I'm learning that I may publicly release in the future.

+#### Implemented Projects
+- Spam text classifier.
+Implemented with RNN and LSTM

 ## RNN